 - 3/4″ Stainless Steel PEX Clamp Rings.
 I used these instead of instead of standard hose clamps on the 5/8″ hose connections (tees, fittings, valves, etc.).
 See illustration below.

 - 7/8″ – 1-1/4″ Hose Clamps.
 I used these with the 3/4″ hoses that come right out of the firewall and where the coolant lines connected to the water heater itself.
 I wanted these to be easily removable if repairs were necessary in this hard-to-reach location (underneath the refrigerator).
 These are available at any hardware store.
 See illustration below.
+Alternatively, you could use these Gates PowerGrip heat shrink clamps which are awesome and easy to use (GATES 32925).
+Apparently they are better in the long term than the stainless steel clamps as well.

 - 1/2″ PEX Tubing.
 I used white-colored PEX wherever I could for my fresh water plumbing and color-coded the hot water supply lines with red electrical tape.